Top 4 Most Commonly Missed Hip Diagnoses

 Hip dysplasia frequently goes unrecognized; with most adults seeking three or more opinions before the diagnosis is established.
 (16) A “limp” is a typical presenting complaint.
 Additional symptoms of hip dysplasia include pain that increases during sitting, walking, or strenuous activity - sometimes accompanied by “catching” or “popping”.
 (17) The diagnosis is confirmed by x-rays or advanced imaging.

-3. Lumbar spine referral (9.3% of missed hip diagnoses),
+3. Lumbar spine referral (9.3% of missed hip diagnoses)

 It is unlikely that chiropractors miss 9.3% in the lumbar spine referral category.
 Our minds are trained to think spine first…and second.
-Most of us are very good at identifying lumbar referral.
+Most of us are very good at identifying lumbar referrals.
 However, the concept of pain centralization on lumbar directional preference testing is an invaluable tool for nailing referred and radicular presentations.

 4. Inflammatory spondyloarthritis (SpA) (7.3% of missed hip diagnoses)